Virtual Experience: Open for All – Anytime. Anywhere.

-The event platform will continue to be accessible for one year where you can view session recordings, visit sponsor booths and enjoy many of our experiences, including our Slack workspace which will remain open indefinitely.
+The event platform will continue to be accessible for one year where you can view session recordings, visit sponsor booths, and enjoy many of our event experiences.
 Additionally, all session recordings will be uploaded to our YouTube channel.

 Grace Francisco is Vice President, Worldwide Developer Relations and Education at MongoDB.
 A seasoned leader with over 20 years of experience in software, she has led worldwide developer initiatives at Microsoft, Intuit, Yodlee, Atlassian and Roblox.
 Grace graduated cum laude and holds a BBA in Business Management from Golden Gate University.
 She has for many years also acted as a diversity advocate and her story can be read on the Techies Project.
 Grace also currently serves on the board of the Drupal Association.